eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 See [Topic 12](#a2312-topic-12---attestation-rulebooks)

-#### A.2.3.46 Topic 46 - Protocols and interfaces for Presentation of PID and (Q)EAA with relying parties
+#### A.2.3.46 Topic 46 - Protocols and interfaces for Presentation of PID and (Q)EAA with Relying Parties

 See [Topic 1](#a231-topic-1---accessing-public-and-private-online-services-with-a-wallet-unit) and [Topic 12](#a2312-topic-12---attestation-rulebooks)